Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 “This is a bilateral military conflict.
 This is not our war and we will not participate in it in any way.
 But we should be concerned about the expected massive influx of migrants to the border regions with Russia.
 A new wave of migration from Russia will reflect pressure on the social infrastructure and financial and economic system of Kazakhstan,” cautioned Urazgali Selteev, director of the Eurasian Integration Institute.

-With not-so-great timing the Moscow-led security bloc Colletive Security Treaty Organisation (CSTO) is holding military drills in Kazakhstan from September 26 to October 8.
-The Kazakh defence ministry informed the public of the exercises in good time, clearly worried that the sight of Russian armed forces on the roads might deal some Kazakhs a nasty and misleading surprise.
+With not-so-great timing the Moscow-led security bloc Collective Security Treaty Organisation (CSTO) is holding military drills in Kazakhstan from September 26 to October 8.
+The Kazakh defence ministry has informed the public of the exercises in good time, clearly worried that the sight of Russian armed forces on the roads might deal some Kazakhs a nasty and misleading surprise.

 Russian forts